 Situation Description Property override Property has different privilege requirements than the resource in which it resides.
-For example, the Password property in the ManagerAccount resource requires the ConfigureSelf or ConfigureUsers privilege to change, in contrast to the ConfigureUsers privilege required for the other properties in ManagerAccount resources.
+For example, the Password property in the ManagerAccount resource requires the ConfigureSelf Or ConfigureUsers privilege to change, in contrast to the ConfigureUsers privilege required for the other properties in ManagerAccount resources.
 If multiple properties with the same name are present in a resource, the property override applies to all property instances.
 Subordinate override Resource is used in context of another resource and the contextual privileges need to govern.
 For example, the privileges for PATCH operations on EthernetInterface resources depend on whether the resource is subordinate to the Manager resource, where ConfigureManager is required, or the ComputerSystem resource, where ConfigureComponents is required.
-Resource URI override Resource instance has different privilege requirements for an operation than those defined for the resource type.